jackyzha0/quartz/content/notes/01-network and hardware protocols.md

 routing table created - manual or dynamic.
 DNS, etc

 TCP IP moves the data - there are more protocols within the TCP IP layer that help it to work better.

+Questions
+- what is a gateway
+	- connected to the same LAN
+	- when ip is created it will check this table
+	- LAN can have more that one gateway
+	-